mulesoft-assets/template-sfdc2nets-account2customer-broadcast/README.md

 Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow that will poll for Salesforce creations/updates.
 The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. During the Input stage the Anypoint Template will go to the Salesforce instance and query all the existing Accounts that match the filter criteria.
-2. During the Process stage, for each Account from Salesforce instance, we try to find already created Customer in Netsuite instance according to Account's name.
-3. Then the data are adapted for creating/updating the Customer in Netsuite and call the upsert operation in Netsuite system.
+2. During the Process stage, for each Account from Salesforce instance the data are adapted for creating/updating the Customer in Netsuite and call the upsert operation in Netsuite system.
-4. Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+3. Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.